History of television: Low's Televista

+Baird

 In 1923, Scottish inventor John Logie Baird envisaged a complete television system that employed the Nipkow disk.
 Nipkow's was an obscure, forgotten patent and not at all obvious at the time.
 He created his first prototypes in Hastings, where he was recovering from a serious illness.
 In late 1924, Baird returned to London to continue his experiments there.
-On March 25, 1925, Baird gave the first public demonstration of televised silhouette images in motion, at Selfridge's Department Store in London.
+On March 25, 1925, Baird gave the first public demonstration of televised silhouette images in motion at Selfridges department store in London.
 Since human faces had inadequate contrast to show up on his system at this time, he televised cut-outs and by mid-1925 the head of a ventriloquist's dummy he later named "Stooky Bill", whose face was painted to highlight its contrast.
 "Stooky Bill" also did not complain about the long hours of staying still in front of the blinding level of light used in these experiments.
 On October 2, 1925, suddenly the dummy's head came through on the screen with incredible clarity.
 On January 26, 1926, he demonstrated the transmission of images of real human faces for 40 distinguished scientists of the Royal Institution.
 This is widely regarded as being the world's first public television demonstration.
 Baird's system used Nipkow disks for both scanning the image and displaying it.
 A brightly illuminated subject was placed in front of a spinning Nipkow disk set with lenses that swept images across a static photocell.
-At this time, it is believed that it was a thallium sulphide (Thalofide) cell, developed by Theodore Case in the US, that detected the light reflected from the subject.
-This was transmitted by radio to a receiver unit, where the video signal was applied to a neon bulb behind a similar Nipkow disk synchronised with the first.
+At this time, it is believed that it was a thallium sulfide (thalofide) cell, developed by Theodore Case in the US, that detected the light reflected from the subject.
+This was transmitted by radio to a receiver unit, where the video signal was applied to a neon bulb behind a similar Nipkow disk synchronized with the first.
 The brightness of the neon lamp was varied in proportion to the brightness of each spot on the image.
 As each lens in the disk passed by, one scan line of the image was reproduced.
-With this early apparatus, Baird's disks had 16 lenses, yet in conjunction with the other discs used produced moving images with 32 scan-lines, just enough to recognize a human face.
-He began with a frame-rate of five per second, which was soon increased to a rate of 121/2 frames per second and 30 scan-lines.
+With this early apparatus, Baird's disks had 16 lenses, yet in conjunction with the other discs used produced moving images with 32 scan lines, just enough to recognize a human face.
+He began with a frame rate of five per second, which was soon increased to a rate of 121/2 frames per second and 30 scan lines.